-The Guide to the Prado describes El Greco as a “philosopher, as an intellectual and as a sensitive and idiosyncratic artist.”
-It is these qualities, inherent in his individual style, that makes him the direct ancestor to modern art, but it is striking how the Expressionists of the 20th Century really seem to look on this great artist as a grandfather figure.
+The Guide to the Prado Museum describes El Greco as a “philosopher, as an intellectual and as a sensitive and idiosyncratic artist.”
+It is these qualities, inherent in his individual style, that make him the direct ancestor to modern art.
+Also it is striking how the Expressionists of the 20th century really seem to look on this great artist as a grandfather figure.

 Domenicos Theotocopoulos was born in Crete in 1541.
-He began as an iconographer and specialised in the symbolic work so much a part of the Renaissance.
-As Crete was part of the Republic of Venice, like artists before him, he moved to Venice in 1567 and then onto Rome in 1570.
+He began as an iconographer and specialized in the symbolic work so much a part of the Renaissance.
+As Crete was part of the Republic of Venice, like artists before him, he moved to Venice in 1567 and then on to Rome in 1570.
 His condemnation of Michelangelo earned him some enemies in Rome and he moved on to Toledo where he finally met with the success he deserved.

-Domenicos was given the nickname ‘El Greco’, meaning The Greek and it is by this name that he is now known.
+Domenicos Theotocopoulos was given the nickname “El Greco”, meaning The Greek and it is by this name that he is now known.

-The gods have sent serpents to attack Laocoön and his sons and the writhing snakes match the agonies that the men are enduring.
+The gods have sent serpents to attack Laocoön and his sons.
+The writhing snakes match the agonies that the men are enduring.
 The elongated bodies, a feature of El Greco’s work, are grey as if all life is draining out of them.
-The landscape of Troy behind them; the skies thick with heavy laden clouds creating a sense of doom and apocalyptic nightmare.
+The landscape of Troy lies behind them, the skies thick with heavy laden clouds creating a sense of doom and apocalyptic nightmare.

-Meidner’s almost prophetic telling of the devastation that was to engulf Europe in two years time may be a little far-fetched but Meidner’s work was a wonder.
-In it, the earth is tearing apart, vegetation is dead and dying and the bodies lie amongst the wreckage of the landscape.
+Ludwig Meidner’s almost prophetic telling of the devastation that was to engulf Europe in two years time may be a little far-fetched but Meidner’s work was a wonder.
+In it the earth is tearing apart, vegetation is dead, and dying and the bodies lie among the wreckage of the landscape.
 It is hard not to link it to what was to occur, especially when you notice the smoking volcano in the top right-hand corner.
-This destruction of humanity, the pain of the contorted figures, and the palette of black, green and cream come together in a show of what Meidner could see through his studies of the Book of Revelations.
+This destruction of humanity, the pain of the contorted figures, and the palette of black, green, and cream come together in a show of what Meidner could see through his studies of the Book of Revelations.

-Another work that appears to pick up on El Greco’s elongated, writhing figure painting is this 1918 work by Ludwig von Hofmann, a Swiss expressionist.
-Entitled Zusammenbruch, meaning ;’Breakdown’, this painting was originally thought to be an earlier work, but research showed that is was painted in 1918 and is felt to be symbolic of the destruction of work.
-The bodies, like the ones in El Greco’s work, writhe in agony with arms raised in a pleading manner.
+Another work that appears to pick up on El Greco’s elongated, writhing figure painting is this 1918 work by Ludwig von Hofmann, a Swiss Expressionist.
+Entitled Zusammenbruch, meaning “Breakdown,” this painting was originally thought to be an earlier work but research showed that it was painted in 1918 and is felt to be symbolic of the destruction of work.
+The bodies, like those in El Greco, writhe in agony with arms raised in a pleading manner.
 Can they be saved?

-In El Greco’s Vision of Saint John, the same gestures can be seen and, in particular, the lower figures, look pained and in agony.
-Set in the period of the Book of Revelations, the figures claw skywards as the skies swirl and bring with it the end of all.
-Hofmann’s naked figure have clenched hands and contort with agonies we can barely imagine.
+In El Greco’s Vision of Saint John the same gestures can be seen and, in particular, the lower figures, look pained and in agony.
+Set in the period of the Book of Revelations, the figures claw skywards as the skies swirl and bring the end of all.
+Hofmann’s naked figure has clenched hands and contort with agonies we can barely imagine.

 Comparing these to El Greco’s work is quite a natural thing to do.
 The similarities in palette and composition are overwhelming and it is hard to believe that the three men were not contemporaries.

-Another area of comparison can be made when exploring landscapes between El Greco and Ernst Ludwig Kirschner.
-These two, El Greco’s Mount Sinai and Kirschner’s Winter Landscape Moonlight.
+Another area of comparison can be made when exploring landscapes between El Greco and Ernst Ludwig Kirchner.
+These two, El Greco’s Mount Sinai and Kirchner’s Winter Landscape Moonlight.

-The influence of El Greco was not just limited to the expressionist movement.
-Artists as wide ranging as Botticelli, Vermeer, Van Gogh, Picasso, who went on to paint Les Demoiselles d’Avignon as a direct response to El Greco, and Jackson Pollock, all cited El Greco as an influence.
-The term ‘Art eats Art’ can certainly be applied here as all who followed this incredible artist took the elements that spoke loudly and made them their own.
+The influence of El Greco was not just limited to the Expressionist movement.
+Artists as wide-ranging as Van Gogh, Picasso, who went on to paint Les Demoiselles d’Avignon as a direct response to El Greco, and Jackson Pollock, all cited El Greco as an influence.
+The term “Art eats Art” can certainly be applied here as all who followed this incredible artist took elements that spoke loudly and made them their own.